Chun5/works/index.rst

   3. Technical writing: write in reStructuredText, Markdown, markdown-dita.
   4. Quality control: review, test, and verify the document

-  5. Publishment: PDF, web page, etc.
+  5. Publishment: PDF, website, ePub, Android, iOS, etc.
   6. delivering
     - print in the box
     - article on the website and app